tom-weatherhead/thaw-tic-tac-toe-engine/README.md

 # thaw-tic-tac-toe-engine
-A Node.js Tic-Tac-Toe game engine with alpha-beta pruning, packaged for npm
+A Node.js Tic-Tac-Toe game engine with alpha-beta pruning, packaged for npm.

 Installation Instructions: